 One thing I know for sure is if you are having a bad day of fishing regardless of the success there is more to the story.

 It's very interesting after you drop 12,000 lbs. of rainbow trout into the lake that people start to catch Rainbow trout "weird".
 This weekend was a perfect example of just that.
-The 50K was a hit as folks from California and beyond came to try their luck on slaying the power ball fish.
+This is a hit as fishing folks from California and beyond came to try their luck on slaying the power ball fish.
 I hear that fishing was good and most caught some, and a few caught a lot, and scattered in were a few real monsters that hit the scales.

 The DFW has been showing us a touch of love and dropping a load of rainbows here and there which adds to filling up every nook and cranny with Pescado.